openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

               request
 >
 > Due to the rewrite of the working copy handling osc might fail with the following
-          error: Your working copy ˜.™ is in an inconsistent state.
-Please run ˜osc repairwc .™ (Note this might _remove_ files from the .osc/ dir).
-Please check the state of the working copy afterwards (via ˜osc status .™)
+          error: Your working copy â€˜.â€™ is in an inconsistent state.
+Please run â€˜osc repairwc .â€™ (Note this might _remove_ files from the .osc/ dir).
+Please check the state of the working copy afterwards (via â€˜osc status .â€™)
 >
-> Simply run osc repairwc which might fetch files from the api or delete some files
+> Simply run â€œosc repairwcâ€ which might fetch files from the api or delete some files
           from the storedir (.osc/).
-It won™t touch locally modified files.
-For more information see section WORKING COPY INCONSISTENT in the README.
+It wonâ€™t touch locally modified files.
+For more information see section â€œWORKING COPY INCONSISTENTâ€ in the README.
 >
 > The new packages should be available soon in the [openSUSE:Tools
             repo](http://download.opensuse.org/repositories/openSUSE:/Tools/).